Friday, May 26, 2017

 -The references to the "finger" and "tongue" of the rich man in this passage are obviously figurative, since the mentioned individuals are disembodied spirits.
 The punishment for the rich man and bliss of Lazarus are still very much real.
 Much concerning the spiritual realm remains a mystery to we who are alive on this earth.

-• Physically dead tribulational martyrs were fully conscious in heaven (Revelation 6:9-11; 7:9-17).
+• Physically dead tribulation martyrs were fully conscious in heaven (Revelation 6:9-11; 7:9-17):

 • Moses and Elijah were spiritually conscious during the Transfiguration of Jesus (Matthew 17:1-9):

--Elijah was assumed into heaven by God, but the presence of Moses poses a problem for soul sleep.
+-Elijah was bodily assumed into heaven by God, but the presence of Moses poses a problem for soul sleep.
 He died thousands of years before Christ, yet is here found to be speaking with Christ.

 • Paul was caught up into Paradise and heard inexpressible words (2 Corinthians 12:2-4):

 -The Apostle Paul did not think leaving the body meant a loss of consciousness.
 We are given no commentary as to how this out of body experience was.
 It may possibly be a reference to Paul's conversion on a journey to Damascus.
 Nevertheless, 2 Corinthians 12:2-4 is problematic for soul sleep proponents because it shows us that a separation of body and soul does not denote a loss of consciousness.
 He remained aware of his surroundings despite being separated from the body.
+Paul’s uncertainty about being “in the body or out of the body” can be seen as an acknowledgment of an experience that transcends mere physical presence.
+This ambiguity itself could be taken as evidence of a conscious existence independent of the physical form.

 • Biblical prohibitions against necromancy pose a problem for soul sleep (Leviticus 19:26; Deuteronomy 18:1-12; Isaiah 8:19-20):